andrastantos/brew/docs/cpu/process_isolation.rst

 Process isolation
 -----------------

 There are no privileged instructions.
 Every instruction can be executed in both SCHEDULER and TASK mode with exactly the same semantics.
+Process isolation needs to ensure two things:

+* No TASK mode process should be able to influence the execution of any other TASK mode process.
+* No TASK mode process should be able to influence the execution of SCHEDULER mode.

-Process-isolation and protection is achieved by two key concepts:
+This is achieved by two key concepts:

 * There is a slight imbalance in the ISA: there is a way to influence the current contexts' :code:`$pc` and :code:`$tpc`; there is no way to influence :code:`$spc` (unless of course that happens to be the current context :code:`$pc`).
 * All resources (I/O, memory, even CSRs) are accessed through memory references.
 These references go through an MMU, which controls per-task access rights.